dotnet/docs/docs/core/install/macos.md

 > - [Install on macOS](macos.md)
 > - [Install on Linux](linux.md)

-In this article, you'll learn how to install .NET Core on macOS. .NET Core is comprised of the runtime and the SDK.
+In this article, you'll learn how to install .NET Core on macOS. .NET Core is made up of the runtime and the SDK.
 The runtime is used to run a .NET Core app and may or may not be included with the app.
 The SDK is used to create .NET Core apps and libraries.
 The .NET Core runtime is always installed with the SDK.

 The latest version of .NET Core is 3.1.